 Financing SMEs and microfinance institutions is central to the Bank’s work in support of the private sector development.
 Within a partnership with the Spanish Agency for International Development Cooperation (AECID), up to EUR 100m is being deployed on a co-investment basis in risk capital investments.

-The Luxembourg government has a three-year and EUR 4m programme for developing microfinance activities in Tunisia by improving the regulatory environment as well as the capacity of microfinance institutions to grow responsively.
+We also have a three-year EUR 4m programme with the Luxembourg government for developing microfinance activities in Tunisia by improving the regulatory environment as well as improving the institutional capacity of microfinance institutions.

 We also collaborate with Masdar in order to accelerate the development of clean energy projects in parts of the region.
 Under a framework agreement signed in 2014, Masdar and the EIB will jointly identify investment opportunities for the development and financing of renewable energy projects.